 Spaying (‘ovariohysterectomy’) is performed on females.
 This surgery involves the removal of both ovaries and the uterus and eliminates estrogen from the body.
 It protects against unwanted pregnancies.

 When should I spay or neuter my cat?

-We recommend that cats be at least 6 months of age prior to spaying or neutering.
-This ensures that they are big enough and old enough to handle anaesthesia well.
-This is also a great opportunity for us to ensure that all the adult teeth have erupted as they should and that no baby teeth remain (what we call ‘retained’ baby teeth).
+We recommend that cats be at least six months of age before spaying or neutering.
+This ensures that they are big enough and old enough to handle anesthesia well.
+This is also an excellent opportunity for us to ensure that all the adult teeth have erupted as they should and that no baby teeth remain (what we call ‘retained’ baby teeth).

-If there are siblings of different sexes in the house, it is recommended to spay and neuter a bit earlier (typically around about 5 months) to ensure population control.
+If there are siblings of different sexes in the house, it is recommended to spay and neuter a bit earlier (typically around about five months) to ensure population control.